mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 This is a configuration file copied from [`ngresizable`](https://github.com/mgechev/ngresizable).

 If we want to make the life of people who are using our package easier, we should also provide ES5 version of it.
-Here we have two options:
+Here are two options to be considered:

-- Distribute it in two directories - `esm` and `es5` which respectively contain two different versions of our package:
+- Distribute it in two directories - `esm` and `es5` which respectively contain two different versions of our module's JavaScript files:
-  - `esm` - contains the ES5 version that uses ES2015 modules.
+  - `esm` - contains an ES5 version that uses ES2015 modules.
-  - `es5` - contains ES5 version of the package which uses commonjs, for instance.
+  - `es5` - contains an ES5 version of the package which doesn't use any ES2015 syntax (i.e. the modules are in commonjs, amd, system or UMD format).
 - Distribute the packages with `esm` and also provide ES5 UMD (Universal Module Definition) bundle.

 The second approach has a few advantages:

 - We don't bloat the package with additional files - we have only the `esm` version of our package and a single bundle which contains everything else.
 - When developers use our package in development with SystemJS their browser can load the entire package with only a single request to the UMD bundle.
-In contrast, if we distribute the package without bundling the modules but providing them in individual files instead, SystemJS will send request for each file.
-Once your project grows this can become unpleasant by slowing down each page refresh dramatically.
+In contrast, if we distribute the package without bundling the module but providing it as individual files instead, SystemJS will send request for each file.
+Once your project grows this can become inconvenient by slowing down each page refresh dramatically.

 ## Configuring the package

-So, now we have two different versons of our code `esm` and ES5 UMD bundle.
+So, now we have two different versions of our code `esm` and ES5 UMD bundle.
 The question is what entry file in `package.json` should we provide.
-We want bundlers which understand `esm` to use the ES2015 modules, and bundles which don't know how to use ES2015 modules to use the UMD bundle.
+We want bundlers which understand `esm` to use the ES2015 modules, and bundles which don't know how to use ES2015 modules to use the UMD bundle instead.

 In order to do this we can:

 - Set the value of `main` to the ES5 UMD bundle.
-- Set the value of `jsnext:main` to the entry file of the `esm` version of the app.
+- Set the value of `jsnext:main` to the entry file of the `esm` version of the app. `jsnext:main` is field in `package.json` that bundlers such as rollup and webpack 2 expect to find ES2015 version of the code.

 In the end our [`package.json`](https://github.com/mgechev/ngresizable) can look something like: